eProsima/Fast-DDS-monitor/docs/rst/user_manual/application_menu.rst

 Application Menu
 ################

-This section describes the operations that can be performed in *Fast DDS Monitor* through the application menu.
+This section describes the operations that can be performed in *DDS Monitor* through the application menu.

 .. _application_menu_file: